jonathanvila/spring-petclinic/migration.md

 4. Use of H2 in memory database
    1. Need to annotate Test classes in order to make the build compatible with GraalVM
    2. https://quarkus.io/guides/datasource#in-memory-databases
+5. Replace Spring Data
+   1. Using Quarkus Hibernate Panache
+   2. removing use of @Param in find methods
+6. Replace Spring PropertyComparator and MutableSortDefinition
+   1. Using a Java Stream lambda
+7. Replace Spring ToStringCreator
+   1. Using StringBuilder
+8. Replace Find methods of Spring Repository
+   1. Using PanacheRepository
+   2. Putting the Query inside the method
+   3. Converting the interface into a Class
+9. Converting Entity to PanacheEntity